thtran97/Semantic-Segmentation/README.md

-This git is my study on Semantic Segmentation tasks with TensorFlow and Keras
+This git is my learning about Semantic Segmentation tasks with TensorFlow and Keras.
+At first, I start this project with some basic deep learning models for semantic segmentation, such as FCN and U-Net.
+These models is trained with Kitti Road Dataset ( download [here](http://www.cvlibs.net/datasets/kitti/eval_road.php)).

 ## How to use in Jupyter Notebook ?